open-telemetry/oteps/text/trace/115-add-sample-to-span-end.md

 However if the span is set to be sampled later on, the original span in question will be emitted, but as the RPC spans mentioned above were not, the final trace will have the RPC spans missing.

+## Changes to be applied to the spec

+- replace any recommendation for deferred span creation with explicit discouragement of the pattern
+- modification of sampler API with new methods
+- modification of sampler return value to include shouldRetry

+Recommendations for setting span parameters as early as possible will remain, as it will still benefit sampler accuracy to have values as early as possible, and thus have a final decision as soon as possible.